-Thanks Angel and Teavivre for this delicious sample!
+Thanks Angel and Teavivre for another tasty sample!

 This is my first osmanthus tea!
 I don’t like it quite as much as jasmine, but much more than rose.
 The floral scent is stronger than the actual taste.
 The floral taste goes very well with the green oolong.
 Overall, I find this first steep to be creamy, floral, lightly ‘green’, and quite sweet.
 Really sweet.
 I used the whole packet, so to avoid it being too strong I only steeped it for 30s, and it turned out perfect for me.